 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the local weather channel time to determine legal night. - 5.
-There is no maximum limit on the number of airborne RPAS permitted, provided all pilots agree to any additional airborne RPAS that exceed available pilot stations, and those pilots stand near the pilots stations.
+Members shall use the Saskatoon weather channel time to determine legal night. - 5.
+There is a limit of six RPAS in the air at the same time during events.
 Pilots may fly in formation provided they agree to do so. - 6.
-Refer to the site map below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
-MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking.
+Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+MAAC required buffer distances are variable and at this site are: - a. are 7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - b.
+Spectators must stay behind the 'Pilots Only Past This Point' sign, located 40m from the flight line.
+Pilots only in the pit area located 10m to 30m from the flight line.
+While flying Pilots must stay in the fenced pilot stations, located 7m from the flight line. - 8.
+All models will be assembled in the pit or designated assembly area.
+Unpowered testing of controls and failsafe may occur here as well.
+All powered testing must occur in a startup area.
+All RPAS must complete an inspection of the plane and system, at the beginning of each day.
+This includes a range check and confirmation of the Fail Safe if equipped. - 9.
+All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
+Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation.
+MAAC SFOC # 930433 Page 7 of 21